corda/corda-docs/content/en/docs/cenm/1.3/pki-tool.md

 {{< note >}}
-A generated certificate will only be stored in a certificate store if explicitly specified via the `includeIn` config parameter, or alternatively via the `defaultCertificatesStore` config parameter.
+A generated certificate will only be stored in a certificate store if explicitly specified via the `includeIn` config parameter, or alternatively via the `defaultCertificatesStore` configuration parameter.

 {{< /note >}}